HK star’s viral post drives hordes to this Ipoh stall for fried chicken | Malay Mail

 The economy rice stall is open from 10.30am daily but the fried chicken would only be served 30 minutes later.

-It was learnt that the queue is long only on weekdays and there is lesser crowd on weekends.
+It was learnt that the queue is long only on weekdays and there is smaller crowd on weekends.

 The worker who declined to be named said the fried chicken was popular as it is freshly prepared daily using fresh chicken.